MicrosoftDocs/architecture-center/docs/guide/networking/private-link-ip-constraints-content.md

 *Download a [PowerPoint file](https://arch-center.azureedge.net/private-link-ip-constraints.pptx) of the architecture diagrams in this article.*

-Finally, you should review the [Azure subscription limits and quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits#private-link-limits) page to check the limits associated with Private Link, and dimension your solution accordingly.
+Finally, you should review [Azure subscription limits and quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits#private-link-limits) to check the limits associated with Private Link, and size your solution accordingly.

 ### Access control